luiz1n/LFriender/README.md

 # LFriender

-A Module for up your friendship achievements
+#About the application
+This is a simple application created to update your friendship achievements on Habbo Unity.

+#Creator
+Discord: luizin#1706